I am a HUGE fan of baked potatoes.

 - Then drop the oven to 200 degrees until you’re ready to serve.

 *If you’re baking sweet potatoes too, those will need to be on a pan of some kind or they will ooze sugary syrup that will burn on the bottom of the oven.
 Not fun.

 One of the best things about throwing a baked potato party is how easy it is for you, the host.
 If you’re making all the toppings yourself you can rely on a lot of make-aheads.
 Or, an even better plan is to use my personal favourite tactic which is asking each of my guests to bring a topping with them.
 That way, all you have to do is crank on the oven, do a bit of scrubbing, and your fully loaded baked potato bar will build itself.

 If you’re feeling wild & crazy, let your friends decide which toppings they want to bring.
 If you’re more of a micromanager, stick with a theme and assign certain things to people.
 At my last party we had such a variety of toppings that I split my potato into two, and did them up with two disparate flavour profiles.
 It was great.

-This is one of those parties where nobody needs to worry about dietary restrictions and likes and dislikes, because it’s totally customizeable and everyone builds their own adventure.
+This is one of those parties where nobody needs to worry about dietary restrictions and likes and dislikes, because it’s totally customizable and everyone builds their own adventure.